 A motto to live by is ‘Would Jesus do this?’

 qualities; conversely discipline will discourage unacceptable conduct in the future.
 If you claim to be a Christian, live it out in reality or else you are a hypocrite.
 Guard the areas where you are susceptible to temptation and be in accountability to others besides doing what you would like people to do to you (Lk 6:31).

 Self-control is a vital quality we should be developing because we are answerable to God for what we do, and this is more important than focusing on another’s faults – for whom I am not answerable (Mt 7:3-5; Rom 14:12).
 Satan concentrates on our vulnerable areas and we need to actively resist his temptations.
 We should operate or function out of reasoned, conscious choices based on our will to do the right thing, not impulses of the carnal flesh.
 Our behaviour displays either a life in the process of being transformed by God’s character through learning His ways or one reflective of Satan’s characteristics – self-centred and reactionary decisions that become bad habits.

-See also: accountability, actions/activity, attitude, being and doing, character, excuse, fruit (of the Spirit), habits, lifestyle, peer pressure, reaction, responsible/responsibility, self-control, temptation, thinking/thoughts.
+See also: accountability, actions/activity, attitude, being and doing, character, excuse, fruit (of the Spirit), habits, integrity, lifestyle, peer pressure, reaction, responsible/responsibility, self-control, temptation, thinking/thoughts.